rt106/rt106.github.io/SEED_APPLICATIONS.md

 # Seed applications

-Two examples applications are provided to illustrate one of the mechanisms for building a custom application that using a Rt 106 backend to manage data, algorithms, and algorithm executions.
+Two example applications are provided to illustrate one of the mechanisms for building a custom application that uses a Rt 106 backend to manage data, algorithms, and algorithm executions:

-* [rt106-rad-seed](https://github.com/rt106/rt106-rad-seed) - a radiology style application based on processing DICOM images
+* [rt106-rad-seed](https://github.com/rt106/rt106-rad-seed) - a radiology style application based on processing DICOM images,
-* [rt106-path-seed](https://github.com/rt106/rt106-path-seed) - pathology research style application based on processing multi-channel microscopy images
+* [rt106-path-seed](https://github.com/rt106/rt106-path-seed) - pathology research style application based on processing multi-channel microscopy images.

 ## Running a seed application